 Here are just a few of the ways rosemary oil can positively impact your health and well-being:

-Rosemary Oil Sharpen Focus
+Rosemary Oil Sharpens Focus

 Rosemary oil increases concentration and helps combat mental fatigue, boredom and depression.
 In fact, due to its marked effect on cognitive function, some researchers are exploring the possibility of using rosemary oil to delay the onset of Alzheimer’s disease.
 Numerous studies have demonstrated the connection between rosemary oil and improved neural activity: